Hawaii Volcano's Lava Spews 'Laze' Of Toxic Gas And Glass Into The Air

 toggle caption

-Lava erupts and flows from a Kilauea volcano fissure on Hawaii's Big Island on Friday in Kapoho, Hawaii.
+Lava erupts and flows from a Kilauea fissure on Friday in Kapoho, on Hawaii's Big Island.

 Mario Tama/Getty Images